Threadstone-Wiki/Threadstone-Wiki/pages/update-suppression.md

 ![Picture of Update Suppressor](/images/UpdateSuppressor.PNG)

 An update suppressor can be used during the player phase to create blocks in invalid states, e.g. nether portals without a valid obsidian frame around them.
+It can also be used to duplicate items, and convert wither skeleton skulls into normal skeleton skulls.

+Update suppression was discovered by Panda4994 and RedstoneSpire and published in the video [Update Suppression, Block Duplication, Skull Converter and More](https://www.youtube.com/watch?v=mzfLHNeqjuY).

 # Floating Comparator Trick